 Some other useful links:

-Visit our International Student Centre for additional supports as well as additional 'money matters' information specific to international students.
+The University of Windsor has two bursaries for International Students that provide support during a temporary period of unexpected financial difficulty.
+In addition, students are encouraged to visit our International Student Centre for additional supports as well as additional 'money matters' information specific to international students.

 Graduate scholarships and financial aid is administered from the Department of Graduate Studies.